psylector/payment-tracker/README.md

 It stores current balances of each currency in memory and prints periodically current balances.

 Main features:
-- add transaction in random currencies and update current balances by currency code
+- insert transaction in random currency and update current balance by transaction currency code
 - periodical print current balances once a minute

 ### Installation